Here's the standup clip that reignited the Bill Cosby rape allegations

-Bill Cosby is back in court over criminal allegations that he sexually assaulted a woman working for a basketball team in 2004.
+Bill Cosby has been charged with aggravated assault based on allegations that he drugged and violated a former Temple University employee at his home near Philadelphia in 2004.

-The comedian faced a number of disturbing sexual assault accusations in 2014 after comedian Hannibal Buress called him a rapist during a taped set, but this is the first time a criminal case has been launched against Cosby over the accusations.
+The comedian faced a number of disturbing sexual assault accusations late last year after comedian Hannibal Buress called him a rapist during a taped set, but this is the first time a criminal case has been launched against Cosby over the accusations.

 Buress’ tape, which went viral, caused news of Cosby’s past to hit the mainstream and seriously derailed his planned career comeback.